Why Do Solar Power Plants Need Weather Monitoring Station (WMS)?

 Why Is It Necessary To Install a Weather Monitoring Station For Your Solar Power Plant?

 Weather Monitoring Station (WMS) is one of the most crucial instruments installed in Solar PV Power plants.
 A weather monitoring station can be immensely helpful in monitoring the efficiency and performance of any solar power plant.
 The data from the WMS can be used to get many insights about the plant operation and possible avenues to increase the plant output.
 As we are aware, even a small decline in the plant efficiency can significantly affect the energy output and hence the ROI.
 This article tries to enlist all the possible benefits from a WMS to the plant owners.

 Wind velocity is important from the plant safety perspective.
-The heavy wind loads at site may cause damage to the PV modules.
-With accurate wind speed and direction data, user can take necessary steps to prevent damages and loss.
-Various types of sensors, like cup type mechanical sensors and ultrasonic type sensors are available and depending upon the requirements, one can choose the correct sensor.
+The heavy wind loads at a site may cause damage to the PV modules.
+With accurate wind speed and direction data, a user can take the necessary steps to prevent damages and loss.
+Various types of sensors, like cup type mechanical sensors and ultrasonic type sensors, are available and depending upon the requirements, one can choose the correct sensor.